Music at King's

 King's has student bands and groups of all kinds.
 There are plenty of opportunities for students to play together or on their own at the regular open mic nights in King's bar and events in College such as end-of-term Mingles or the summer Funday.
 It's a good chance to practice performing informally amongst friends, and everyone appreciates the music and atmosphere.

 King's is lucky to have an excellent specialist music collection (both for study and for music-making) in addition to the standard library.
 The Rowe Music Library is open to all members of College and books can be borrowed.
 The library is particularly rich in eighteenth-century printed music and is an exciting collection to browse.
-See further information.

-King's subscribes to three simultaneous logins to the Naxos Music Library, a large classical music listening service with 90,000 tracks of music in 6,000 CDs.
+King's also subscribes to three simultaneous logins to the Naxos Music Library, a large classical music listening service with 90,000 tracks of music in 6,000 CDs.
 The service covers the complete Naxos, Marco Polo and Da Capo catalogues.